COMPARE RAIDA TO BLOCKCHAIN

 Blockchain and the RAIDA are both databases.

-Blockchain gains its physical integrity by being mirrored on thousands of "mining" servers.
+Blockchain gains its physical integrity by being mirrored on hundreds of thousands of needlessly redundant "mining" servers.
 The RAIDA gets its physical integrity by being shredded and sent to twenty-five independent clouds located in different geopolitical jurisdictions worldwide.

 Blockchain centralized its data on one public blockchain.
 The RAIDA does not centralize the data.
 With RAIDA, the data in the files are private.
 This data is only known to and owned by the user.
 These files are called CloudCoins.
 Bits of each coin are shredded and distributed amoung twenty-five clouds so that each cloud receives different data, which is meaningless and holds no value by itself.

 Blockchain requires every user to have an account on a public ledger and have public and private keys to access permissions.
 The RAIDA has no ledger.
 The CloudCoins have accounts, not the users.